even311379/TiledLevel/Guide/WorkFlow.md

 So far, it doesn't support conversion from instanced static mesh components or procedural mesh components in your actor-baseed tiled item.

 ![Demo](../_media/DemoGIF/Merge.gif)

+### Merge and Replace (v2.1)

+You can merge your tiled level actor in your map to a special "revertible" static mesh actor.

+Right click on your tiled level actor and choose "merge and replace".
+A dialog will pop up to ask for a new file name for the merged static mesh asset.
+Then, a "revertible" actor will replace the original tiled level actor.
+You can revert it to tiled level actor for editing if you want.